Bayesian Inference for Epidemic Final Size Datasets with Hidden Underlying Household Structure: Supplementary plots

-The error bars in Panel D of Figure \ref{fig: carazo Scatter Gamma2} show the estimated overall and size-stratified SAR for each of the information levels and the observed values from \textcite{carazo_characterization_2021}.
-The low-information confidence intervals do appear to cover the observed value for all sizes but are very wide, particularly for households of size 2 or 6.
-Adding higher levels of information incrementally narrows the confidence intervals and the medium- and high-information SAR estimates are close to those observed in the data.
+The error bars in Panel D of Figure \ref{fig: carazo Scatter Gamma2} indicate the estimated overall and size-stratified SAR for each of the information levels and in comparison with the observed values from \textcite{carazo_characterization_2021} (black dots).
+The low-information credible intervals appear to cover the observed value for all sizes but are very wide, particularly for households of size 2 or 6.
+Adding higher levels of information incrementally narrows the credible intervals and the medium- and high-information SAR estimates are close to those observed in the data.
 The bar chart in Panel D of Figure \ref{fig: carazo Scatter Gamma2} shows the number of households of each size from the low information fit (red) and the observed data (black).
-The error bars cover the observed household size distribution showing that the algorithm proposed sensible household structures.\\
+The error bars cover the observed household size distribution, showing that the assumption that households in this survey were sampled from the size biased distribution of household sizes in Qu\'ebec was well founded.\\